Glossary : HDTV : DVD-intro DVD-faq : DVD formats

 Up to 32 subtitle tracks can be stored on a single DVD.
 A viewer can choose the subtitle to be displayed or suppress subtitles altogether.
 Subtitles are bit-mapped so that non-ASCII characters, such as Asian languages, can be accommodated.
 This will also allow overlays of graphics, such as a grid or play diagrams, on the screen.

-Features of Dolby AC-3 vs. Pro-Logic:
+Features of Dolby Digital AC-3 vs. Pro-Logic:

 While Dolby Labs developed both formats, Dolby Digital 5.1 sound is stored on six separate channels.
 This is known as discrete 5.1 sound.
 There are five full range channels for front (left, center and right) and rear (left and right) speakers, plus a low frequency "woofer" channel.
 These signals are amplified separately and sent to the speakers.
 The channels are never mixed.